CONCACAF Under-13 Champions League: Awards

 The awards ceremony is staged on the field at the end of the final match.
 This opportunity gives teams and fans the feel of a professional tournament.
 There are several awards and prizes awarded to not on the winning team but as well as individual performance.
 There are 4 main types of individual awards which include the Golden Boot, the Golden Ball, the Golden Glove, and the most valuable player.
 The Golden Boot award goes to the top goal scorer of the tournament.
 The Golden Ball is presented to the outstanding player of the tournament.
-The Golden Glove is awarded to the most outstanding goalkeeper and the Most Valuable Player award is given to the player who demonstrates top performance among all players in the tournament.(2017: Most Valuable Player (Luis Fernado Renteria Farias/Cantera Norte), Golden Boot (Miguel Angel/Cantera Norte), Golden Glove (Dino Bontis/Toronto FC), Fiar play award (CD Victoria).
+The Golden Glove is awarded to the most outstanding goalkeeper and the Most Valuable Player award is given to the player who demonstrates top performance among all players in the tournament.
+(2017: Most Valuable Player (Luis Fernado Renteria Farias/Cantera Norte), Golden Boot (Miguel Angel/Cantera Norte), Golden Glove (Dino Bontis/Toronto FC), Fair play award (CD Victoria).